Swimming (sport): Common swimwear

-Brands such as Arena, Speedo, TYR, and Adidas are popular regular swimwear brands.
+Brands such as Arena, Speedo, and TYR, are popular regular swimwear brands.
 The most durable material for regular swimming is Polyester.
 The main difference between competition and regular swimwear is that competition swimwear is tighter and compresses the muscles of the swimmers.
 Regular swimwear is easier to put on and more comfortable for leisure activities.

 Men

 The most used practice swimwear for men includes briefs and jammers.
 Males generally swim barechested.

 There was controversy after the Beijing Olympic Games in 2008 when many Olympic swimmers broke records an unprecedented number of times using revolutionary swimsuits that covered their entire legs.
 To highlight the issue, in 2008, 70 world records were broken in one year, and 66 Olympic records were broken in one Olympic Games (there were races in Beijing where the first five finishers were swimming faster than the old world record).

 As of 1 January 2010, men are only allowed to wear suits from the waist to the knees.
 They are also only permitted to wear one piece of swimwear; they cannot wear briefs underneath jammers.
 This rule was enacted after the controversy in the Beijing Olympics and Rome World Championships.